ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 [here](https://wiki.rocrail.net/doku.php?id=mdns-en))
 so that Rocrail can discover the hub automatically.
 A restriction in MicroPython's support of the RPP (as of Jan.
-2025) prevents this, however, because use of port 5353 (mDNS) is blocked by MicroPython's use of it.
+2025) prevents this, however, because use of port 5353 (mDNS) is blocked by MicroPython's own use of it.